 One common example is the healthcare provider that doesn’t offer insurance information on their website.
 What happens when leads come in that may need a different type of insurance or payment option?
 Insurance is a widespread objection.

 Some call it a recipe for improved lead quality.
 We call it a framework.
-Either way, you need to make these four disciplines an embedded part of your lead generation strategies:
+Either way, you need to make these three disciplines an embedded part of your lead-generation strategies:

 Research the Ideal Patient